manjeet5/viafoura/README.md

-# Design decisions
 You will see a simple react app that creates a post with mockdata and is styled as per requirements.

+## Design decisions
-Please note that the logic to calculate time elapsed for the post is not correct.
+The logic to calculate time elapsed for the post is not correct.
 In the a real project, I would use the moment library to determine the time elapsed

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Enzyme and jest library are used to test react components

 ## Available Scripts